Suboxone Lawsuit Attorneys

 Throughout the years, Suboxone users have experienced a higher-than-expected rate of serious dental problems.
 The higher incidence of dental damage among Suboxone users compared to non-Suboxone users has pointed to a significant connection between the drug and dental injuries.

-Dental damage reported among Suboxone users include:
+Dental damage reported among Suboxone users includes:

 - Tooth decay